michal9108/weather-app-US/README.md

 [https://weather-app-us-ad60a.web.app/](https://weather-app-us-ad60a.web.app/)

+After entering US city, the weather data are going to be transfered through API.

 ## Requirements

-Before using this project, you will need to have installed `yarn` and `axios` for accessing API.
+Before using this project, you will need to have installed [Node.js](https://nodejs.org/en/), npm and [git](https://git-scm.com/) or [yarn](https://yarnpkg.com/).
+For accessing API you need to have installed [axios](https://axios-http.com/docs/intro).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).